SebastianBocquet/pygtc/docs/installation.rst

 Required packages
 ~~~~~~~~~~~~~~~~~

-pygtc is written in Python 2.7 and requires the following packages:
+pygtc is written in Python, is compatible with both versions 2.7 and 3.6, and
+requires the following packages at a minimum:

 * numpy >= 1.5
-* matplotlib >= 1.5 and < 2.0
+* matplotlib >= 1.5.3, preferably >= 2.0
 * scipy (optional)
+* pandas (optional)

 Downloading and installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~